utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-html-canvas.md

 ctx.fillRect(50, 50, 100, 100);
 ```

-The parameters we are sending are as follows (x, y, width, height).
+We are sending the parameters (x, y, width, height).

 Cool, so now we see our first rectangle!